-Another important function of the RCP International Office is managing the Medical Training Initiative (MTI), a scheme that enables junior doctors from all over the world to work and train in the UK for up to 2 years, while giving trusts a longer-term alternative to using locums to fill rota gaps.
+Another important function of RCP Global is managing the Medical Training Initiative (MTI), a scheme that enables junior doctors from all over the world to work and train in the UK for up to two years, while giving trusts a longer-term alternative to using locums to fill rota gaps.

 The MTI team interviews applicants, matches successful candidates to posts in the UK, and facilitates General Medical Council (GMC) registration and visa sponsorship.

 - Supporting the establishment of the East, Central and Southern Africa College of Physicians.

 - Building oncology/neurology capacity across East Africa.

 For more information on the RCP’s international work, or to get in touch with an international adviser in your country, contact the team on firstname.lastname@example.org.